+Nebras has built a power generating portfolio of 22 assets across 8 Countries in 5 Continents totaling 6.7 GW of gross generating capacity out of which 5.8 GW in operation and 0.9 GW under construction.
 Nebras has built a highly professional management team with many years of experience in the power and utilities sectors.
 The management team has a mix of global, regional and local experience to ensure full alignment with its shareholders and global knowledge of the power sector.